-However, small medium businesses (SMB) and enterprises oftentimes lack the resources or bandwidth to hire and train expert in-house staff.
-And for those with the means, a substantial cybersecurity skills gap can further complicate matters.
+Organisations of any size may lack the resources or bandwidth to establish a security operations centre (SOC).
+And for those with the means to hire and train expert staff, a substantial cybersecurity skills gap can further complicate matters.

-Enter: the managed service provider (MSP), an outsourced cybersecurity expert hired to help with your immediate and long-term security needs.
+Enter: cyber security managed services.
+The managed service provider (MSP) or managed security service provider (MSSP), an outsourced cybersecurity expert hired to help with your immediate and long-term security needs.
 MSPs are becoming more common—38% of companies are leveraging MSPs to manage more than half their IT needs, a notable 25% increase from the prior year.

 What is an MSP?

+MSPs have evolved beyond helping manage traditional break-fix cycles.
 An MSP is an outsourced IT service that provides support for a company’s IT infrastructure and end-user systems.
-Typically, MSPs handle management services daily so customers can focus on their core business functions without worrying about system interruptions or downtimes.
+Typically, MSPs handle real-time threat detection and other cybersecurity operations so customers can focus on their core business functions without worrying about system interruptions or downtimes.